The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Road trippers of Chicago, consider yourselves fortunate!
 A huge percentage of the USA is accessible within a 12-hour drive from the Windy City, so you can go just about anywhere in the Midwest or East Coast in just a day or two.

 Chicago may be the best city in America to take road trips from, so there are endless possibilities for car vacations.
-Even New York City and the west coast are within reach.
-It just depends how far you’re willing to drive and how much time you have!
+Even New York City and the Gulf Coast are within reach.
+It just depends how far you’re willing to drive and how much time you have.

 This list of trips from Chicago is broken down into short day trips, long weekend getaways, and extended 7- to 10-day excursions.